You are here: Start » Getting Started » Python API

 Installation Files

-The package and all its supporting files are placed in the same directory inside the Aurora Vision Library installation.
+Each package and all its supporting files are placed in a single directory inside the corresponding installation.

 The directory contains everything pip needs to build and register a wheel:

-AVL.pyd/AVL.so— the PyAvl extension moduleAVL.pyi— type stub file for IDE supportpyproject.toml,hatch_build.py— pip build metadata and the build hook that packages the native file into a wheelAVL.dlland its runtime dependencies (Windows)- Shared library runtime dependencies (Linux)
+AVL.pyd/AVL.so—the PyAvl extension moduleAVL.pyi—type stub file for IDE supportpyproject.toml,hatch_build.py—pip build metadata and the build hook that packages the native files into a wheelAVL.dlland its runtime dependencies (Windows)- Shared library runtime dependencies (Linux)

-No files need to be copied or moved — pip reads them directly from this folder.
+No files need to be copied or moved —pip reads them directly from these folders.

 Setup on Windows

-Install PyAvl from the package directory inside the Aurora Vision Library installation:
+Install the packages from the directories inside the Aurora Vision Library installation:

 - Open a command prompt or PowerShell window.